 most intimately connected.
 Christ became flesh, a servant, without form or comeliness, the most despised of human beings; he descended to the nethermost parts of the earth and became obedient even to the death of the cross.
 So also, the word, the revelation of God, entered the world of creatureliness, the life and history of humanity, in all the human forms of dream and vision, of investigation and reflection, right down into that which is humanly weak and despised and ignoble.
 The word became Scripture and as Scripture subjected itself to the fate of all Scripture.
 All this took place in order that the excellency of the power, also of the power of Scripture, may be God's and not ours.
-Just as every human thought and action is the fruit of the action of God, who speaks through the prophets and apostles, and at the same time totally the product of the activity of the activity of the authors.
-"Everything is divine and everything is human" (Θ εια παντα και ἀνθρωπινα παντα).22
+Just as every human thought and action is the fruit of the action of God in whom we live and have our being, and is at the same time the fruit of the activity of human beings, so also Scripture is totally the product of the Spirit of God, who speaks through the prophets and apostles, and at the same time totally the product of the activity of the authors.
+"Everything is divine and everything is human" (Θεια π αντα και ἀνθρωπινα π αντα).
+22